 In many cases, expectant mothers making an adoption plan will find that the adoptive family that best fits their plan for their child lives in another state.
-Out-of-state adoptions will look different that in-state adoptions for a variety of reasons, so it’s important to consider the legal and logistical elements specific to an interstate adoption.
+Out-of-state families that Choose adoption will look different from in-state adoptions for a variety of reasons. it’s important to consider the legal and logistical elements specific to an interstate adoption.

-Firstly, lets address the Interstate Compact for Placement of a Child.
-The ICPC are the laws governing adoptions where the child will be adopted in a different state than they are born.
-For adoptive parents to return home with their child records of the child’s birth and adoption must be shared between their home state and the child’s state of birth.
-This can take anywhere from a few days to a few weeks, on average the waiting period is about 2 weeks.
+Firstly, let’s address the Interstate Compact for Placement of a Child.
+The ICPC is the law governing adoptions where the child will be adopted in a different state than born.
+For adoptive parents to return home with their child, records of the child’s birth and adoption must be shared between their home state and the child’s state of birth.
+This can take anywhere from a few days to a few weeks; on average, the waiting period is about 2 weeks.
 The adoptive family must remain in the child’s state of birth until they receive approval from the Compact Administrator.
-It is not uncommon in open adoptions to use this as an opportunity for birth and adoptive families to bond with one another, this is something that can be discussed in the time leading up to the child’s birth.
+It is not uncommon in open adoptions to use this as an opportunity for birth and adoptive families to bond with one another.
+This can be discussed in the time leading up to the child’s birth.

-Another factor to consider is whether you will want in person visits with your child, and how an interstate placement may affect this.
-Some adoptive families may already have family in the area that they visit regularly.
-Some may choose to maintain a timeshare near the birthparents.
-Many may be willing to coordinate for you to visit in their home-state.
-The possibilities are endless, but if you hope to have visits, you should discuss this during the matching process as well!
+Another factor to consider is whether you want in-person visits with your child and how an interstate placement may affect this.
+Some adoptive families may already have family in the area they visit regularly.
+Some may choose to maintain a timeshare near the birth parents.
+Many may be willing to coordinate for you to visit in their home state.
+The possibilities are endless, but if you hope to have visited, you should also discuss this during the matching process.